-RMS acknowledges the responsibility of each student, parent, volunteer, faculty, staff and administrator to contribute to the wellbeing of the community by demonstrating responsibility and accountability for individual and group actions.
+RSFM acknowledges the responsibility of each student, parent, volunteer, faculty, staff and administrator to contribute to the wellbeing of the community by demonstrating responsibility and accountability for individual and group actions.
 It is the Charter School's goal to enhance the quality of relationships, the quality of learning, and the quality of the community through shared responsibility.
-The County is already in possession of the Rocketship Mateo Sheedy Suspension and Expulsion Policy, but we are happy to provide another copy if requested.
-The suspension/expulsion policy shall serve as the Charter School's policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
+Please find the procedures by which students can be suspended or expelled attached as Appendix J. This policy shall serve as the Charter School's policy and procedures for student suspension and expulsion and it may be amended from time to time without the need to amend the charter so long as the amendments comport with legal requirements.
 Charter School staff shall enforce disciplinary rules and procedures fairly and consistently among all students.